 Walking into the ground floor of the building reveals a large hollowed-out space reminiscent of an abandoned waiting room.

-“The most recent tenant was the Macdonald Charities, but now they have a new location nearby; this is the place where they were last.
+“The most recent tenant was the Macdonald Center, but now they have a new location nearby; this is the place where they were last.
 The upper floors have been vacant for 70 years,” says Burke, who is flanked by retired architect and consultant Bill Hawkins and principal architect on the hotel project, Philip Sydnor.

 Hawkins has been working with Burke and Siegel to help them with their goal of listing the completed renovation on the National Register of Historic Places.
 In order to do that, very careful consideration must be given to specific architectural elements and fixtures, such as bannisters, handrails, windowsills and other original design touches.